 |Follow PSU Men's Basketball:||Follow @PennStateMBB|

-Ryan Devlin is in his third season as the Director of Player Development for the Nittany Lions.
-A 10-year veteran of the coaching profession, he is working at his third level in basketball coaching and development and has experienced great success at every level.
+Ryan Devlin is in his fourth season as the Director of Player Development for the Nittany Lions.
+An 11-year veteran of the coaching profession, he is working at his third level in basketball coaching and development and has experienced great success at every level.

 In one season at the powerhouse prep school, which he also attended for a year and is the alma mater of NBA All-Star Kevin Durant, he helped the team to a 21-3 record and was integral in the recruiting of top players such as current Toronto Raptor Terrence Ross (the No. 8 overall pick in the 2012 NBA Draft) and Villanova standout Mouphtaou Yarou to the school.
 Montrose competed in the inaugural ESPN RISE National High School Invitational and was ranked No. 1 nationally by the Washington Post before finishing as the No. 6 ranked team in the country by USA Today.